Tuesday, 9 December, 2025

 How Do Stents Work?

-- A catheter with a balloon is inserted through the wrist or groin.
+- A catheter with a deflated balloon is inserted via the wrist or groin and guided to the blocked artery.

-- The balloon inflates at the blockage to widen the artery.
+- The balloon is inflated, widening the artery.

-Most patients are discharged within 1–2 days and return to normal activities soon.
+Most patients are discharged within one or two days, with many returning to normal activities soon after.

 Choosing the Right Stent: Factors to Consider